-This year I decided to host Thanksgiving.
-I know the concept of Thanksgiving has noble intentions, but to me it’s nothing more than an excuse to get together with wonderful people and stuff your face until you’re on the edge of diabetes.
-And besides eating delicious food with my friends, I also wanted the challenge and adventure of creating a North American holiday feast using South American ingredients.
+This year, I decided to host Thanksgiving at my house in Buenos Aires.
+I know the concept behind Thanksgiving has noble intentions, but to me it’s nothing more than an excuse to get together with wonderful people and stuff your face until you’re on the edge of diabetes.
+In addition to eating delicious food with my friends/housemates, I also wanted the challenge of re-creating a North American holiday feast using South American ingredients.
 For example, can you even get pavo (turkey) and papas dulces (sweet potatoes) in Argentina?

 Let the long story begin…

-After doing a little research online, I find a delicatessen in Buenos Aires that sells pavos, so I promptly invite 15 people to come celebrate Thanksgiving.
-I sketch out a skeletal menu of dishes like stuffing and mashed potatoes and ignore it for a week, unconcerned that I am preparing dinner for 15 people by myself.
-I tell my doña about my plans and she faints on my behalf.
+After doing a little research online, I find a delicatessen in Buenos Aires that sells pavos.
+I promptly invite 15 people to come celebrate Thanksgiving.
+I sketch out a skeletal menu of dishes including stuffing and mashed potatoes and ignore it for a week, unconcerned that I am preparing dinner in a few weeks for 15 people all by myself.
+I tell my landlord and friend Fernanda about my plans and she faints on my behalf.

-This would probably be a good time to mention that I have never cooked a turkey before.
-Beyond mashing the mashed potatoes each year, my culinary contributions to Thanksgiving have been minimal.
-However, none of this alters my unwavering confidence that I can learn how to do everything online and/or wing it.
+This would an excellent time in the story to mention that I have never, ever cooked a turkey before.
+Beyond mashing the mashed potatoes, my culinary contributions to Thanksgiving have been minimal year to year.
+However, none of these facts alters my unwavering confidence that I can either learn how to do everything online beforehand and/or wing it.
 I watch a series of genius videos from the New York Times on turkey preparation and feel like Julia Child reincarnated.

-About a week before Thanksgiving, I realize that I should probably go acquire a turkey.
-One of my Argentine friends, Jorge, works at a café and offers to hook me up with a distributor who sells pavitas (small turkeys); he finds me a 5 kilo (11 pound) turkey for a good price and I happily accept his offer.
+About a week before Thanksgiving, I realize that I should probably acquire said turkey.
+One of my Argentine friends, Jorge, works at a café and offers to hook me up with a distributor who sells pavitas (smaller turkeys).
+He finds me a 5 kilo (11 pound) turkey for a good price and I happily accept his offer.
 He promises to deliver the bird by taxi a couple of days before Thanksgiving.

-On Thursday evening, I go to pick up the pavita from Jorge’s apartment.
+On Thursday evening, I pick up the pavita from Jorge’s apartment.
 We gleefully pull it out of the freezer and I see that it’s not vacuum sealed—it’s in a loose plastic bag with two small holes in it, allowing one of the wings to peek out and say hello.
 I have no idea how the holes occurred and do not bother inquiring.
-(Since moving to Argentina, I no longer let anything surprise me.)
-I check the packaging date and it is December 2010, which means this turkey is at the tail end of the recommended Could Taste Good Someday spectrum.
-I begin to feel an impending sense of doom but instead shove the turkey inside a bag, hop on a crowded colectivo during rush hour, and cram it into my freezer.
+I check the packaging date and it is at the tail end of the Eat Before It Freezer Burns spectrum.
+I begin to feel an impending sense of doom but instead shove the turkey inside another plastic bag, hop on a crowded colectivo during rush hour, and cram it into my freezer.
 I think about adding a bottle of vodka to the freezer to keep it and myself company.

-On Friday, I realize I own neither an oven thermometer nor a meat thermometer.
-I reason that I should probably acquire one of these things if there is the slightest hope of cooking the turkey fully and not poisoning my roommates.
-My oven doesn’t have numbers on the dial, so there’s no way of knowing the exact temperature, but I find a neat trick online where you put a piece of white paper in the oven for 5 minutes and determine the temperature of your oven based on the paper’s color.
-With my oven at the highest setting, I cannot get the paper to darken beyond “light brown biscuit,” which is about 325 degrees, the lowest recommended temperature for cooking a turkey.
+On Friday morning, I realize I own neither a meat nor oven thermometer.
+I am not thrilled about the idea of purchasing two thermometers, so I begin investigating homemade tricks for getting around this.
+I find a neat trick online for darkening paper to determine your oven’s temperature (my oven’s dials don’t have any numbers, of course).
+With my oven at the highest setting, I cannot get a piece of white paper to darken beyond the color “light brown biscuit,” which the website assures me is about 325 degrees, the lowest recommended temperature for cooking a turkey.
 I am relieved that I no longer have to purchase two thermometers and begrudgingly lay down 80 pesos (20 bucks) for a digital meat thermometer.
 YOU’RE WELCOME, ROOMMATES.

 It is 5:50am.
 I am technically ahead of schedule, but I desperately need a Plan C.

 I look into our rarely-used third bathroom and see there is a large sink.
-It appears not to have been used in quite some time, but it can’t be any worse than the cleaning bucket, right?
+It appears not to have been used in quite some time—but it can’t be worse than the cleaning bucket, right?
 And, praises to the universe, there is an actual drain plug.
 I fill the sink and put in the turkey.
-It taunts me by floating up to the surface, so I put 5 heavy dinner plates on top to keep it underwater.
+It taunts me by immediately floating up to the surface, so I put five heavy dinner plates on top to keep it submerged.
 It is 6:00am, but I have finally found a solution.

 I dutifully change the water two times when, around 7:00am, it occurs to me that the water from the faucet is not very cold.
 It is comfortably warm, in fact.
 I insert the meat thermometer into the water and it informs me that it is around 70 degrees.
 Expletive.
-The Internets recommend that the thawing water be no warmer than 40 degrees to prevent bacterial growth.
-My new routine for thawing the turkey becomes filling two large pots and a pitcher with water, putting them in the freezer, and using the slightly colder water to cover the turkey.
+The Internet recommends that the thawing water be no warmer than 40 degrees to prevent bacterial growth.
+I develop a new routine for thawing the turkey: filling two large pots and a pitcher with water, putting them in the freezer for a few minutes, and using the slightly colder water to submerge the turkey.
 I throw in a few ice cubes with each new batch of water and hope for the best.

 Finally, at 11:00am, the turkey is ready to come out of the water.
-I pull the turkey out of the bag—most of the flesh is soft to the touch, but part of the breast is still frozen (it was underneath the plates) and there is a hunk of ice blocking the cavity.
+I pull the turkey out of the bag—most of the flesh is soft to the touch, but part of the breast is still frozen (it was directly underneath the plates), and there is a hunk of ice blocking the cavity.
 I wrench the ice out in one piece and decide that I have finally won a small victory.
-Pulling out the guts is easy after that; the neck and gizzards in their plastic bag come right out.
-I consult my roommate Juliana and ask her what I should do about the frozen breast—this thing has to go into the oven now.
-We decide to run it under agua caliente, even though every American bacteria-fearing sensibility I have is telling me not to, and I realize my greatest hope for this meal has become that I will not make my roommates violently ill.
+Pulling out the guts is easy after that; the neck and gizzards come right out in their plastic bag.
+I consult my roommate Juliana and ask her what I should do about the frozen breast—this thing has to go into the oven soon.
+We decide to run it under agua caliente, even though every American bacteria-fearing sensibility I have is telling me not to.
+I realize my greatest hope for this meal is that I will not make any of my roommates violently ill.

-Once the mound of flesh has been hacked and plucked and rinsed to our satisfaction, we christen it Turkey Baby and do a celebratory dance with it in the sink, because whether you’re 10 or 40, that will somehow always be funny.
-I stuff many tasty vegetables and spices inside the cavity and rub it all over with a dry marinade made from tomillo (thyme), citrus zest, rosmado (rosemary), salt, and pepper and whisper my apologies to the pavo.
+Once the pavita has been plucked and rinsed to our satisfaction, Juliana and I christen it Turkey Baby and do a weird celebratory dance with the carcass in the sink, because whether you’re 10 or 40, that will somehow always be funny.
+I stuff many tasty vegetables and spices inside the cavity and rub the body all over with a dry marinade made from tomillo (thyme), citrus zest, rosmado (rosemary), salt, and pepper and whisper my apologies to the pavo.
 I decide to become a vegetarian again when I return to the United States.

 The next couple of hours are surprisingly stress-free.
 I’ve done a lot of prep work in advance: peeling, cutting, and boiling pieces of potato; roasting and mashing butternut squash; cubing two baguettes for stuffing; peeling and cutting cucumbers and tomatoes for a salad.
 The only remaining work is heating up and mashing the potatoes, baking the stuffing, and making gravy.
 The turkey smells amazing and turns a beautiful color after only an hour in the oven.

 We cover the pavo in tin foil and get to work on the remaining items—baking the stuffing, mashing the potatoes, making the gravy out of stock from the neck and gizzards.
-I keep glancing up at the clock to see when we can carve the turkey, but every time I look it seems to be 3:15.
+I keep glancing up at the clock to see when we can start carving the turkey, but every time I look, it seems to be 3:15.
 “This is taking forever!”
 I tell Charlie.